Consumer-Focused New Product Development on Supply Chain Management

 Access to a unified data model across business functions helps enormously in this effort, providing planners with the multi-tiered visibility that’s key to deciding where to source materials, make products, and deliver goods.
 The single source of truth also gives companies confidence in their what-if scenarios so they can plan for multiple outcomes.

 Global operating visibility enables trading partners to work together with less friction and build trusting relationships.
 New blockchain-based applications, such as Oracle Intelligent Track and Trace, takes visibility a step further, allowing companies to monitor the flow of goods and services between enterprises down to individual lots or items.
 The technology can be integrated with every link in the supply chain to cement trust and speed transactions between business partners as well as consumers who increasingly demand full traceability of the products they buy.

 Lastly, Build in sustainability

 Every supply chain has its environmental and social consequences.
-From the carbon emissions of transportation networks, to the industrial waste from factories, to the ethics practiced by suppliers, all the issues surrounding sustainability do not go away during times of global disruption.
+From the carbon emissions of transportation networks to the industrial waste from factories to the ethics practised by suppliers, all the issues surrounding sustainability do not go away during times of global disruption.
 Indeed sustainable supply chain practices are even more relevant in a world where resources may be harder to come by.

 The best strategy is to embed principles of sustainability in your supply chain, using them to guide decisions ranging from product design and factory floor configuration to sourcing and logistics.
 Companies like U.S. food processor LiDestri are doing just that, leveraging cloud-planning solutions to cut food waste in half and trace ingredients from the field to the individual jar.
 It’s proving what more companies are discovering: that sustainability and a healthy bottom line are perfectly compatible – even in the toughest of times.